jamerst/AutoTag/README.md

 <sup>1</sup> A 3rd party shell extension, [Icaros](http://shark007.net/tools.html), is available which allows the artwork to be shown in Windows Explorer (along with other useful file information).

 ## Download
-Downloads can be found [here](https://github.com/jamerst/AutoTag/releases)
+Downloads can be found [here](https://github.com/jamerst/AutoTag/releases).

+Build file sizes are quite large due to bundled .NET runtimes.

 ## Attributions
 - TV filename parsing based on [SubtitleFetcher](https://github.com/pheiberg/SubtitleFetcher)